joshbegley/nyt-latest/previous.md

 **Ron Washington says he was let go over performance, not health: 'I have to accept that'**\
-`“Sometimes you’ve got to make chicken salad out of chicken s—,” Washington said of the challenges of managing a roster not equipped to win.`\
+`"Sometimes you've got to make chicken salad out of chicken s—," Washington said of the challenges of managing a roster not equipped to win.`\
 https://nytimes.com/athletic/6677427/2025/09/30/angels-ron-washington-let-go-reasons/

 **Tigers-Guardians takeaways: Tarik Skubal's dominance gives Tigers the series lead**\